 Intake began when you first called SPSI.
 It includes reading this handbook and continues in the first one or two sessions.
-That is when your provider will collect information, and answer your questions.
-Your provider can also review this handbook with you if you wish.
-There will be various consent forms that will be reviewed initially and on an annual basis or sooner if a change has occurred.
+That is when your therapist will collect information and answer your questions.
+Your therapist can also review this handbook with you if you wish.

-The clinician you see for intake will usually be your ongoing provider.
-If you need a provider for any reason, he or she will tell you and this will be taken care of for you.
+The clinician you see for intake will usually be your ongoing therapist.
+If you need a different therapist for any reason, he or she will tell you and this will be taken care of by you.
+You may also request a different worker at any time.